-- Step 2.
+Step 2.
 Enter the administrator password appear on the page of login and click on login.
-The default is '1234' - Step 3.
-On the left column click on PHONEBOOK to bring you to Speed Dial page to enter phone book configuration page. - Step 4.
-Select the entry number you wish to add the to the phone book by the entry selector located under add new entry category on the speed dial field. - Step 5.
-Fill in the SIP number of the remote party and a descriptive name and click on the radio button to select either to use proxy or entering static IP or URL remote peer. - Step 6.
+The default is '1234'

+Step 3.
+On the left column click on VoIP -> Phone Book -> Speed Dial to bring you to Speed Dial page to enter speed dial configuration page.

+Step 4.
+Select the entry number you wish to add to the phone book by the entry selector located under add new entry category on the speed dial field.

+Step 5.
+Fill in the SIP number of the remote party and a descriptive name and click on the radio button to select either to use proxy or entering static IP or URL remote peer.

+Step 6.
 Click on Add button when you are finish to add the entry to the phone book.

-Each field's detail description of the page is listed below.

-Label Description Add New Entry Use this section of the screen to edit and save new or existing speed dial phone book entries.
-Speed Dial Select a speed dial key combination from the drop-down list box.
+Label Description Speed Dial Select a speed dial key combination from the drop-down list box.
 SIP Number Enter the SIP number of the party that you will call (use the number or text that comes before the @ symbol in a full SIP URI).
 You can use up to 127 ASCII characters.
 Name Enter a descriptive name to identify the party that you will use this entry to call.
 You can use up to 127 ASCII characters. Туре Select Use Proxy if calls to this party use your SIP account configured in the VoIP screen.
 Select Non-Proxy (Use IP or URL) if calls to this party use a different SIP server or go directly to the callee's VoIP phone (IP-to-IP).
 Enter the SIP server's or the party's IP address or domain name (up to 127 ASCII Extended set characters).
 Add Click this button to save the entry in the speed dial phone book.
-The speed dial entry displays in the Speed Dial Phone Book section of the screen. - This section of the screen displays the currently saved speed dial entries.
+The dial entry displays in the Speed Dial Phone Book section of the scr Speed Dial Phone Book This section of the screen displays the currently saved speed dial entries.
 You can configure up to 10 entries and use them to make calls.
 Speed Dial This is the entry's speed dial key combination.
 Press this key combination on a telephone attached to the Prestige in order to call the party named in this entry.
 Name This is the descriptive name of the party that you will use this speed dial entry to call.
 SIP Number This is the SIP number of the party that you will call. Туре This field displays Use Proxy if calls to this party use one of your SIP accounts.
 This field displays the SIP server's or the party's IP address or domain name if calls to this party do not use one of your SIP accounts.
 Delete Click this button to remove an entry from the speed dial phonebook.
 Edit Click this button to change the speed dial entry.
 The speed dial entry displays in the Add New Entry section of the screen where you can edit it.
 Clear Click this button to remove all of the entries from the speed dial phonebook.